Inference in Linear Dyadic Data Models with Network Spillovers: Monte Carlo Simulations

 The results for the empirical coverage probabilities depend on two dimensions: the sample size ($N$) and the denseness of the underlying network (parametrized by $\nu$ and $\lambda$).
 The coverage probability for each estimator improves with the sample size.
-However, when spillovers are high ($\gamma = 0.8$), only our proposed network-robust variance estimator has coverage close to 95\%, as predicted in Theorem \ref{thm:ExogenousRegression:ConsistencyOfTheNetwork-HACVarianceEstimator}.
-Meanwhile, both the Eicker-Huber-White and the dyadic-robust variance estimators perform poorly as the underlying network becomes denser, no matter which specification of the network is involved.
+However, when spillovers are high ($\gamma = 0.8$), only our proposed network-robust variance estimator has coverage close to 95\%, consistent with Theorem \ref{thm:ExogenousRegression:ConsistencyOfTheNetwork-HACVarianceEstimator}.
+Meanwhile, in this set-up, both the Eicker-Huber-White and the dyadic-robust variance estimators perform poorly as the underlying network becomes denser, no matter which specification of the network is involved.
 For example, in Specification 1 with $\nu=3$ and the largest sample size ($N=5000$), the confidence intervals based on the Eicker-Huber-White and the dyadic-robust variance estimators do not cover the true parameter 615 and 455 times out of 5000 simulations (12.3\% and 9.1\%), respectively.
-This is because as the network gets denser, each agent tends to have more direct or indirect links to other agents, leading to larger higher-order correlations, which is neither accounted by the Eicker-Huber-White nor by the dyadic-robust variance estimator.
-On the other hand, the network-robust variance estimator is designed to capture such higher-order correlations and, thus, its coverage remains stable across network configurations.
+On the other hand, the network-robust variance estimator is designed to capture higher-order correlations and, thus, its coverage remains stable across network configurations.

 A similar conclusion is drawn from the average length of the confidence intervals.
 The confidence intervals for the Eicker-Huber-White and dyadic-robust variance estimators are typically shorter than those for our proposed estimator when $\gamma$ is large and $S=2$.
-This is because the former undercovers the true parameter (in the presence of positive spillovers), confirming our theoretical results (Corollary \ref{coro:ExogenousRegression:NetworkHACEstimators:InconsistencyResult}).
-The difference is often around 10-20\% of the length of the network-robust estimator.
+This means the former undercovers the true parameter (in the presence of positive spillovers), confirming our theoretical results (Corollary \ref{coro:ExogenousRegression:NetworkHACEstimators:InconsistencyResult}).
+The difference is often around 10 -- 20\% of the length of the network-robust estimator and it increases with even denser networks (see Table \ref{tbl:MonteCarloSimulation:Results:CPACI_S2gamma0.8woKernelwHigherDensenessParameters} in Appendix).